8 Spices You’ll Want to Cook with This Fall

 Available whole or ground, allspice combines the flavors of cinnamon, nutmeg and cloves.
 This spice complements stews, carrots, pork or poultry, squash, cakes, cookies and some breads.

 This warm and aromatic spice is a staple of Indian cuisine and is flavorful in baked goods like shortbread and gingerbread.
-Cardmom pairs well with cinnamon, cloves and chocolate.
+Cardamom pairs well with cinnamon, cloves and chocolate.
+Try it in these cardamom recipes.

-With its mildly-sweet-to-bittersweet flavor, cinnamon is a nice addition to baked goods like coffee cake and crumbles as well as stews, curries, fruit, squash, oatmeal, pork and beef.
+With its mildly-sweet-to-bittersweet flavor, cinnamon is a nice addition to many dishes.
+There are plenty of ways to bake with cinnamon, but it also works well in stews, curries, fruit, squash, oatmeal, pork and beef.

 Ginger’s pungent flavor adds zest to both sweet and savory dishes.
 Use it in baked goods (gingerbread, anyone?) or add it to stir-fries, curries, hot tea and seafood.
 It pairs particularly well with garlic.